deepmarathe/Particle41-DevOps-Team-Challenge/terraform/READMEtask2.md

 ## Step 3: Access the Deployed Application

-Once the deployment is complete, Terraform will output the URL for your application, similar to:
+Once the deployment is complete, Terraform will output the URL for your application, something similar to :

 ```
 alb_url = task1-lb-xxxxxx.us-east-1.elb.amazonaws.com